The Best Moments From Prince Harry and Meghan Markle’s Royal Wedding

 On Saturday, Prince Harry and Meghan Markle were married in a truly lovely royal wedding at St. George’s Chapel, Windsor Castle.
-The ceremony was sweet and relaxed – well, as relaxed as an affair attended by Queen Elizabeth and Oprah Winfrey can be.
-Departing from royal traditions, Meghan walked down the aisle alone for part of the way, Prince Harry was spotted cracking cheeky jokes at the altar, a gospel choir sang “Stand By Me,” and Bishop Michael Bruce Curry of Chicago gave a moving address in which he quoted Martin Luther King Jr., all of which helped the wedding feel more personal and touching than other royal weddings of yore.
+The ceremony was sweet and relaxed — well, as relaxed as an affair attended by Queen Elizabeth and Oprah Winfrey can be.
+Departing from royal traditions, Meghan walked down the aisle alone for part of the way, Prince Harry was spotted cracking cheeky jokes at the altar, a gospel choir sang “Stand By Me,” and the Most Reverend Michael Bruce Curry of Chicago gave a moving address in which he quoted Martin Luther King Jr., all of which helped the wedding feel more personal and touching than other royal weddings of yore.

 Here, some of the best moments from the royal wedding.